rehmanzafar/dlime_experiments/README.md

 Breast cancer dataset comes along with scikit-learn package, therefore, there is no need to download this dataset.
 The rest of the datasets are already download and available inside the "data" folder in csv format.

 ### Algorithms
-The following classifiers are used in this study:
+The following classifiers and algorithms are used in this study:

 *  Random Forest
 *  Neural Networks